jhuang02/EcommerceProject/APIDOC.md

 **Returned Data Format**: Plain Text

-**Description:** If the username and password body parameters exist in the 'user database', the endpoint returns the Text 'success'.
+**Description:** If the username and password body parameters exist in the 'user database', the endpoint returns the text 'verified'.
-If otherwise, the endpoint returns the text 'failed'.
+Otherwise, the endpoint returns the text 'failed'.

-**Example Request:** /ecommerce/user with body parameters username=Justin, password=12345
+**Example Request:** /ecommerce/authentication with body parameters username=Justin, password=12345

 **Example Response:**